Anterior Cervical Decompression and Fusion (ACDF) Overview

 Using very small tools, the spurs are removed and the herniations are removed.
 A graft is then used to be placed in between the vertebral bodies to cause them to fuse together.
 The graft can be from your own bone (ICBG-iliac crest bone graft) or a PEEK cage which acts as a spacer and is filled with your own bone and demineralized bone matrix (DBM).
 The PEEK cage is imbedded with a thin film of titanium (see image) which is biologically active and allows bone to adhere to it.
 The discussion as to which graft to be used will be made before the anterior cervical decompression and fusion (ACDF) surgery is scheduled.
 Both grafts have advantages and disadvantages that will be discussed.

 A small titanium plate is placed on the two vertebra, the incision is sutured, the patient is placed in a neck collar and sent to the recovery room.

-For additional resources on anterior cervical decompression and fusion (ACDF), or for information on other orthopedic spine treatment options, please contact the office of Dr. Donald Corenman, neck doctor and spine surgeon serving the communities of Vail, Aspen, Denver and Grand Junction, Colorado.
+For additional resources on anterior cervical decompression and fusion (ACDF), or for information on other orthopedic spine treatment options, please contact the office of Dr. Donald Corenman, neck doctor and spine surgeon offering diagnostic and surgical second opinions to patients in the USA and around the world.